 Developing hard-to-recover reserves, and improving the viability of mature assets, demands cutting-edge enhanced oil recovery (EOR) techniques — foremost of which are high-technology wells and multi-stage fracking, as well as the application of new strategies in displacing remaining oil, recovery of which is not possible through traditional methods

 The construction of high-technology wells allows geologically complex structures to be brought into development, enabling hard-to-recover reserves to be brought into production.
-Such complex reserves comprise 70 percent of Gazprom Neft’s resource base, with high-technology wells now comprising more than 50 percent of the company’s total well stock.
-One of the key enhanced recovery techniques is horizontal drilling, significantly increasing surface oil-flow and, consequently, productivity.
+Hard-to-recover reserves make up 70 percent of Gazprom Neft’s resource base — with the result that 65 percent of drilling volumes in 2017 involved high-technology equipment and facilities — the highest volume in Russia.

 A further technology in enhanced oil recovery is the drilling of multilateral wells, increasing the coverage area within strata.
 The first operational dual-bore well on the Yamal Peninsual, with horizontal wells running to a length of 1,000 metres, was constructed at the Novoportovskoye field.

 A further technology aimed at increasing strata coverage involves the construction of a so-called “Fishbone” well — a horizontal well with multiple offshoots or branches.
 This construction allows significantly greater coverage of oil-saturated sections of strata in comparison with traditional horizontal wells while, at the same time, involving less extensive drilling works than are required in creating a multistage well.
 The fishbone construction allows each of the branches (“laterals”) to be directed at separate reservoirs, without having to encroach on adjacent strata containing either water or gas.
 This method of well construction is currently being actively embedded at the Vostochno-Messoyakhskoye field.